-Mount Rainier’s most famous hiking trail is called the Skyline Trail Loop.
-It’s a 6.2 mile roundtrip loop that takes you through some of the most scenic spots of the park such as Myrtle Falls and glistening glaciers.
+Mount Rainier National Park’s most famous and busy hiking trail is called the Skyline Trail Loop.
+It’s a 6.2 mile roundtrip loop that takes you through some of the most scenic spots of the park such as Myrtle Falls and past glistening glaciers.
 You don’t need to hike far to get some epic views of Mount Rainier.
 The trail is a must-do, even if you decide to skip it for your ceremony.
 However, this is the most popular trail in the park, so don’t hike it mid-day if you’re hoping for something more a bit more intimate.
 Instead, plan for sunrise or sunset where you may get entire sections of the trail to yourself.

 Silver Forest Trail

-If you’re looking for an easier trail, the Silver Forest Trail is a great option.
-The 2-mile roundtrip loop is perfect for elopements with older guests, or for couples who aren’t wanting to hike a ton on their wedding day.
+If you’re looking for a more accessible elopement location, the Silver Forest Trail is a great option.
+The 2-mile roundtrip loop is perfect for elopements with older guests or for couples who aren’t wanting to hike a ton on their wedding day.
 In fact, you don’t even need to walk very far to get sweeping views.
-This trail is lined with wildflowers and pine trees, all while still giving you a breathtaking view of Mt.
-Rainier.
+This trail is lined with wildflowers and pine trees and is popular to explore during wildflower season (August).
 This trail isn’t super wide, so it’s best for 2-person Mt.
-Rainier elopements, or for portraits.
+Rainier elopements or for portraits after a ceremony.

 Grove of the Patriarchs

 If you’re looking to experience multiple landscapes on your wedding day, the Grove of the Patriarchs trail is a great spot to stop at.
 This highly accessible and paved trail goes through an old-growth forest just past the Ohanapecosh Visitor Center.
-This friendly hike tends to get busy, so be sure to plan your ceremony around the peak times of day.
-There isn’t a whole lot to see in the area of the park, so if you’re hoping for more jaw-dropping locations, I recommend the Sunrise or Paradise sections of the park just up the road for more location options.
+This hike tends to get busy due to its accessibility, so be sure to plan your ceremony around the peak times of day.
+There isn’t a whole lot to see in the area of the park, so if you’re hoping for more jaw-dropping locations, I recommend driving up to the Paradise section of the park just up the road for more location options.